vtorosyan/vtorosyan.github.io/_posts/2026/2026-06-22-there-is-too-much.md

 When I transitioned to management at SoundCloud, the people I'd been coding alongside were suddenly on my team.
 The cognitive load was immediate and brutal.
 I was stretched in every direction and convinced I had to be on top of all of it: every PR, every decision, every conversation.
 I spent the first few months in a kind of frantic vigilance, trying to hold everything at once.
 I was doing everything poorly, and eventually I had to admit that to myself, which is a specific kind of awful.

 What actually helped wasn't a mindset shift.
-It was aggressive prioritization - Shreyas Doshi's framework in particular - and the uncomfortable acceptance that I had to let some things go badly in order to do the important things well.
+It was aggressive prioritization - Shreyas Doshi's [LNO framework](https://www.linkedin.com/pulse/lno-framework-explained-shreyas-doshi-dualoop) in particular - and the uncomfortable acceptance that I had to let some things go badly in order to do the important things well.
 That took years, not weeks.
 Five-ish, if I'm honest.

 ## This is just the job description of an engineering manager